mekinsie/park-lookup-api/README.md

 ### Authored by: Mekinsie Callahan

 ## Description

+This API allows users to search for parks (state and national parks) within a specific state.
+Users have full CRUD functionalities for both states and parks.

 The objective of this project is to create a Rails API using RESTful principles, exploring the following topics:
 * Building an API that includes full CRUD functionality and nested routes
 * Successfully returning JSON objects via Postman and cURL